echen333/cp-workshop/hints/0_all_hints.md

 if y is cheaper than twice of x, what can you say about when to use a 1x2 block?

 # N
-whats the greediest solution? give all you can to 1 player and spread evenly over rest.
+What's the greediest solution?
+Give all you can to 1 player and spread evenly over rest.

 # O
-If b is cheap, theoretically, we would like to decrease x and y at the same time.
+If $b$ is cheap, theoretically, we would like to decrease $x$ and $y$ at the same time.
+At what $b$ would it be more efficient to just use 2 $a$'s?

 Make sure to use long long's since the total cost might be over 2e9.

 # P
 Consider using a hashmap to keep track of frequencies for each number.
 Alternatively, sort the numbers to count the largest frequency.

 # Q
 Think about how to calculate average of $n$ numbers.